What is encaustic?

 What about metal allergies?

 “Steel is a metal alloy, a mixture of iron and up to 2 percent carbon,” according to Brenda Schweder in Steel Wire Jewelry.
 This means that it is nickel-free, preventing any allergy issues.
+Upon a surcharge of $4, I can swap out earring findings with sterling silver.
+My 16 and 18 inch necklaces have sterling silver clasps, and the clasps of other necklace lengths are nickel-free.

 Will it rust?